-A clinical study by Al-Waili and Saloom compared honey with topical antiseptics in 50 patients with postoperative abdominal wound infections; Ahmed et al's non-randomizes study of 60 patients with chronic surgical or trauma wounds; and Betts and Molan's in vivo pilot study reported that honey helps reduce the amount of wound exudate.
+A clinical study by Al-Waili and Saloom10 compared honey with topical antiseptics in 50 patients with postoperative abdominal wound infections; Ahmed et al's one-randomizes study of 60 patients with chronic surgical or trauma wounds; and Betts and Molan's one-randomizes study reported that honey helps reduce the amount of wound exudate.
 This is most likely a consequence of honey's anti-inflammatory properties.
 Inflammation - increased vessel permeability increases fluid movement into soft tissue, subsequently increasing surface exudate.
 A decrease in inflammatory cells has been found (histologically) in animal models following application of honey in full-thickness burns.
-Similar findings have been reported in animal studies comparing ampicillin and nitrofuazone in treating infection of full-thickness wounds.
-The anti-inflammatory activity of honey also has been documented in clinical studies of human burn wounds and in "in vitro studies155-157.
-The potential consequences of effectively managing inflammation include rapid reduction of pain, edema, and exudate; additionally, hypertrophic scarring is minimized by avoiding protracted inflammation that may result in fibrosis.
-It follows that reducing inflammation lessens exudate production and dressing change frequency, which may conserve resources in terms of dressings used, staff time, and unnecessary disturbance of the patient and the wound bed.
+Similar findings124 have been reported in animal studies comparing ampicillin and nitrofuazone in treating infection of full-thickness wounds^{83, 116}.
+The anti-inflammatory activity of honey also has been documented in clinical studies of human burn wounds and in "in vitro studies of pain, edema, and exudate; additionally, hypertrophic scarring is minimized by avoiding protracted inflammation that may result in fibrosis of human burn wounds and dressing change frequency, which may conserve resources in terms of dressings used, staff time, and unnecessary disturbance of the patient and the wound bed.